AdisonKleinsasser/GitBook/lawrence-information/transferring-files.md

 ![](/assets/cyberduck_1.png)

 You will need to open a connection by clicking on the 'Open Connection' icon.
 This will return a window to fill in with the host information.
-Fill this window in as shown below \(note user.name will be your persnaol Lawrence username\).
+Fill this window in as shown below \(note user.name will be your personal Lawrence username\).
 Be sure to choose SFTP and port 22:

 ## ![](/assets/cyberduck_2)